Ukraine's Zelenskyy hosts talks with UN chief, Turkey leader

 The war has significantly worsened the global food crisis because Ukraine and Russia are major suppliers of grain.
 Developing countries have been hit particularly hard by shortages and high prices, and the U.N. has declared several African nations in danger of famine.

 Yet even with the deal, only a trickle of Ukrainian grain exports has made it out.
-Turkey’s Defense Ministry said more than 622,000 tons of grain have been shipped from Ukrainian ports since the deal was reached.
+Turkey said more than 622,000 tons of grain have been shipped from Ukrainian ports since the deal was reached.

+At a news conference Thursday in Lviv, Guterres touted the success of the grain export agreements but added, “There is a long way to go before this will be translated into the daily life of people at their local bakery and in their markets.”

 The discussions about an overall end to the war that has killed untold thousands and forced over 10 million Ukrainians to flee their homes were not expected to yield anything substantive.